-We Protect You Against Harassment And Unfair Debt Collection
+Our New York Debt Collection Lawyer Protects You Against Harassment and Unfair Debt Collection

-We believe that anyone facing unfair debt collection practices deserves strong and competent legal representation in their corner.
-Our firm is dedicated to helping individuals throughout New York City, and if you’re being unfairly targeted or harassed, you can feel confident in choosing a New York consumer lawyer from our legal team to represent you.
+Our law firm is dedicated to our clients and helping individuals throughout New York.
+If you’re being unfairly targeted or harassed, you can feel confident in choosing a New York consumer lawyer from our legal team to represent you.

-What Are the Main Types of Debt in New York State?
+Understanding the Main Types of Debt in New York State

 Credit Card Bills

-If credit card companies or their collection agents are chasing you, a debt collection harassment lawyer can help you find a way forward.
-Rahman Legal has helped many New Yorkers manage credit card collections.
-Let us help you too.
+Suppose credit card companies or their debt collection defense and debt collection attorneys, collection agencies, and defense agents are chasing you.
+In that case, our top debt collection defense and harassment lawyer can help you find a way forward.

 Cell Phone Bills

-Cell phone companies, like credit card companies and hospitals, frequently sell unpaid debt to bill collectors.
+Cell phone companies, like credit card companies and hospitals, frequently sell unpaid debtors off to bill collectors.
 Debt collectors quickly turn around and hound debtors, threatening to sue and even filing frivolous lawsuits.
-Sometimes these lawsuits even concern bills that were settled or paid months or years earlier.
-Rahman Legal has significant expertise in this area.
-Call us to find out more about how we can help.

 Understanding Your Rights